KillrVideo/killrvideo.github.io/src/site/docs/guides/docker.md

 same across many of our projects.
 This project includes the following:

-- A base `docker-compose.yaml` configuration that includes a single DSE node using the official DSE image, which is available in the [Docker Store][docker-store].
+- A base `docker-compose.yaml` configuration that includes a single DSE node using the official DSE image, which is available in the [Docker Hub][docker-hub].
 It also includes etcd and [Registrator][registrator], a program that automatically registers and deregisters Docker containers with the etcd service registry when they are started and stopped.
 - Additional `docker-compose` files that show how to use Docker